-The ASRP Steering Committee consists of representatives from the Washington Department of Fish and Wildlife, the Quinault Indian Nation, and the Confederated Tribes of the Chehalis Reservation, and is responsible for developing and revising the Chehalis Basin Aquatic Species Restoration Plan (ASRP).
-This includes developing short- and long-term strategies, selecting priority reaches, prioritizing and sequencing actions, reviewing and selecting projects, overseeing the Monitoring and Adaptive Management Committee, preparing biennial budget requests, coordinating with the Chehalis Basin Lead Entity, and identifying and addressing potential conflicts that could impact project implementation.
-The ASRP Steering Committee will communicate its decisions and recommendations to the Chehalis Basin Board will consider the ASRP Steering Committee decisions and recommendations in implementing the Chehalis Basin Strategy.
+The ASRP Steering Committee consists of representatives from the Washington Department of Fish and Wildlife, Quinault Indian Nation, and Confederated Tribes of the Chehalis Reservation, and is responsible for developing and revising the Aquatic Species Restoration Plan (ASRP) of the Chehalis Basin Strategy.
+This includes developing short- and long-term strategies, selecting priority reaches/sub-watersheds, prioritizing and sequencing actions, reviewing and selecting projects, overseeing the Monitoring and Evaluation Committee, preparing biennial budget requests, coordinating with the Chehalis Lead Entity, and identifying and addressing potential conflicts that could impact project implementation.
+The ASRP Steering Committee will communicate its decisions and recommendations to the Chehalis Basin Board.
+The Chehalis Basin Board will consider the ASRP Steering Committee decisions and recommendations in implementing the Chehalis Basin Strategy.

-The Monitoring and Adaptive Management Committee will be created by the Steering Committee from the pool of WDFW, Tribal, and Ecology staff most familiar with the development and implementation of monitoring and adaptive management programs, as well as policy and technical experts from the restoration community.
-The Monitoring and Adaptive Management Committee is responsible for designing and implementing the ASRP monitoring program, identifying and addressing data gaps, coordinating data management, reviewing research proposals, and submitting research budgets and recommendations to the ASRP Steering Committee.
+The Monitoring and Evaluation Committee will be created by the Steering Committee from the pool of WDFW, Tribal, and Ecology staff most familiar with the development and implementation of monitoring and adaptive management programs, as well as policy and technical experts from the restoration community.
+The Monitoring and Evaluation Committee is responsible for designing and implementing the ASRP monitoring program consistent with the goals and objectives for the ASRP, identifying and addressing data gaps, coordinating data management, reviewing research proposals, and submitting research budgets and recommendations to the ASRP Steering Committee.

-In addition, the ASRP Steering Committee will create a Science Team composed of subject matter and technical experts.
-The Science Team will provide input on many aspects of the plan as it is developed, including the scientific foundation, goals and measurable objectives, model results, strategies and actions, sequencing of project implementation, and monitoring and adaptive management, and will review draft sections of the ASRP and provide feedback to the authors and the ASRP Steering Committee.
+In addition, a Science Team will engage with the ASRP Steering Committee.
+The Science Team will provide input on many aspects of the plan as it is developed, including restoration priorities, scientific foundation, goals, measurable objectives, model results, strategies, actions, sequencing of implementation and monitoring/adaptive management, and will review draft sections of the ASRP and provide feedback to the authors and the ASRP Steering Committee.